-Here’s a summary of THC and CBD effects on the receptors in the body from RawlsMD article The Science Behind CBD – Everything you need to know:
+Here’s a summary of how THC and CBD act on the receptors in the body from RawlsMD article The Science Behind CBD – Everything you need to know:

 In contrast, THC binds to anandamide’s CB1 receptors even more tightly than anandamide itself, triggering an exaggerated or euphoric response – in other words, you get high.

-There is a lot of research being done on the specific benefits on various conditions and symptoms.
+There is a lot of research being done on the specific benefits of CBD on various conditions and symptoms.
 There is a need for more research to scientifically confirm the therapeutic effects of CBD, although colloquially many people are sharing their success stories about CBD.
 Some proposed benefits of CBD are